If you’re like most managers, you’re trying to figure out how to keep people productive and engaged while working remotely.

 - Get team members engaged right away.
 While everyone is coming into the meeting, have a question in the chat box for them to answer.
 This draws everyone’s attention early and fills the awkward time when you’re waiting for people to dial in.
 The question can be anything that helps you get to know one another a little more.
 What did you have for breakfast? will do.
 What did you want to be when you were in elementary school? is even better.
 If you can conjure a laugh, or a glimpse into team members’ lives, it’ll set a positive tone for the meeting.

 - Be intentional about having a dialogue rather than a monologue.
 Ask questions and be comfortable with waiting for answers.
 Ask follow up questions for deeper understanding.
 Resist the urge to finish the call as expeditiously as possible.
-People need to connect now more than ever, and as the leader, you can provide that.
+People need to connect, and as the leader, you can provide that.

 - Actively solicit participation from quieter team members.
 It’s easy for socially vibrant team members to unintentionally take over.
 Create space for the more reluctant, and invite them into it.
 This might sound like, “Lauren, you have a unique perspective.
 I’d love to hear your thoughts on the topic.”